hjiangsu/reddit-dart/README.md

 ## Implemented API endpoints
 The following section describes all the endpoints that are currently implemented.
 Note that for the implemented endpoints, not all available parameters may be present.

-The implemented endpoints are categorized by oauth scope: [https://www.reddit.com/dev/api/oauth](reference)
+The implemented endpoints are categorized by oauth scope as described in the Reddit API documentation: [reference](https://www.reddit.com/dev/api/oauth)

 ### auth
 - `/api/v1/access_token`